 Seed pelleting is fundamentally a process of successive layering- adhesive and filler materials are applied alternately around individual seeds in a rotating drum or pan until a uniform, spherical pellet of desired size and density is achieved (Madsen et al., 2012).
 The process is completed by drying the pelleted seeds to the appropriate moisture content for storage and sowing.
 Physical control of coating thickness, layering sequence, rotation speed, and drying temperature are all critical determinants of pellet quality (Ostroshenko et al., 2018).

 An effective seed pellet must simultaneously satisfy several conflicting requirements.
 It must be mechanically strong enough to withstand handling, packaging and mechanical or aerial sowing, yet porous enough to allow the oxygen diffusion necessary for seed respiration (Madsen et al., 2012).
 Upon contact with soil moisture, the pellet must disintegrate or soften rapidly enough to permit radicle emergence without creating a mechanical impedance barrier (Nayak & Sen, 1999).
-Coating thickness is the most sensitive variable in this balance, excessive thickness consistently delays water uptake and oxygen diffusion, reducing or delaying germination across multiple crop types and ecological contexts (Sharma et al., 2020; Williams, 2015; Govinden-Soulange & Levantard, 2008).
+Pelleting thickness is the most sensitive variable in this balance, excessive thickness consistently delays water uptake and oxygen diffusion, reducing or delaying germination across multiple crop types and ecological contexts (Sharma et al., 2020; Williams, 2015; Govinden-Soulange & Levantard, 2008).

 Pelleting should be distinguished from film coating, a related but distinct seed enhancement technique.
 Film coating applies a thin, uniform polymer layer that does not substantially alter seed dimensions, whereas pelleting builds substantial mass and changes seed shape and weight.
 Comparative studies have shown that film coating with active agents such as phosphatase achieves higher germination rates than pelleting in some crops, while pelleting provides superior delivery capacity for bulk organic materials and microbial inoculants (Izquierdo et al., 2012).
 The choice between techniques should therefore be governed by the biological objective, precision nutrient delivery versus bulk carrier capacity and the sensitivity of the target species to coating-induced germination delay.